5 Ways To Reduce Inflammation Quickly

 Hydrating really well helps to clear out the bowels, keep toxins moving through the liver and kidneys, and helps to eliminate them through sweat.
 Additionally, your cells require adequate hydration to carry out proper functions.
 In general, the more hydrated you are, the less inflammation will be present in your body.

-Super Hydrate in the morning by drinking 32-64 ounces of water before consuming your first meal.
+I recommend systems like Aquatrue or the Berkey system for low cost filtration.
+Add a slice of lime for some extra flavor.
+Super hydrate in the morning by drinking 32-64 ounces of water before consuming your first meal.
 This will help flush out your body and get it primed for the day.

 Something that I’ve noticed as I learn more about the human body is that you have to keep things moving.
 This applies to just about every organ system including the bowels, urinary tract, sweat glands, circulatory system, lymphatics, and even your muscles.
 Keeping these systems flowing is what keeps them healthy.